Parastu1995/ML-psilocybin-prediction/README.md

 ### 📁 Image segmentation

 This folder contains ImageJ macros for processing raw microscopy images and extracting morphological structures.
+The raw microscopy images to run segmentation piplines can be found at:
+ - Imaging data: `Dataset/Imaging data/*.tif`

-The workflow consists of the following steps:
+The workflow consists of the four following steps:

 - **1_CFW segmentation.ijm**
   Performs initial segmentation of fungal structures from microscopy images.